tgdwyer/tgdwyer.github.io/_chapters/functionaljavascript.md

 > `cons(2, cons(3, cons(4, null)));`

 In the above, we are using closures to store data.
-It's just a trick to show the power of functions and to put us into the right state of mind for the Lambda Calculus -- which provides a complete model of computation using only anonymous functions like those above.
-In a real program I would expect you would use JavaScript's class and object facilities to create data structures.
+It’s just a trick to show the power of functions and to put us into the right state of mind for the Lambda Calculus -- which provides a complete model of computation using only anonymous functions like those above.
+In a real program I would expect you would use JavaScript’s class and object facilities to create data structures.

 ### Towards Lambda Calculus and Church Encoding